Azure/azure-sdk-for-js/sdk/storage/storage-file-share/review/storage-file-share.api.md

 }

 // @public
-export type ShareAccessTier = string;
+export type ShareAccessTier = "TransactionOptimized" | "Hot" | "Cool";

 // Warning: (ae-forgotten-export) The symbol "StorageClient" needs to be exported by the entry point index.d.ts
 //